 Token-based input is a single TCP connection where each log line contains a token which uniquely identifies the destination log.
-The token can be used anywhere in the event separated by a white space from the entry content.
+The token must appear at the start of the log event.

 The token will not appear in any of your log entries as it is removed by the InsightOps server upon processing.